The Symantec Research Labs Graduate Fellowship

 - As part of the application process, some candidates may be contacted for telephone interviews.

-- The final award decisions will be announced in March 2014.
+- Final award decisions will be announced in January 2015.

 - Applications and letters of recommendation may be sent to us in the following ways: Email to: SRLFellowship@Symantec.com or Mail to: Attn.
 Darren Shou, SRL Fellowship, 900 Corporate Pointe, Culver City, CA 90230